 NOTE: SA WG3 needs to evaluate any potential threats by using ICMP and whether and how to enforce the recommendation regarding security aspect of ICMP as described in TS 33.501 [38].

-UE need to trigger DNS request on new PDU session, i.e. when distributed anchor and multiple PDU sessions are used.

-SMF to send routing rules to UE and UE to trigger a DNS request if routing rules excludes a prefix to AS.
+UE’s application need make sure that a new discovery is done for edge application servers based on different triggers and not use any cached result.

 Depending on solution for UL-CL, SMF to generate ICMP, or UPF to generate ICMP based on new N4 functionality.

 This solution addresses Edge Relocation (Key Issue #2) for stateful applications.
 LDN may be relocated due to UE mobility /DNAI change or may be the application domain initiated.
 Stateful applications store client information on the server/persistence layer while stateless applications do not.
 Thus, stateless applications are not directly affected by relocation of UE/LDN since a datagram service can be between UE and any (valid) EAS instance.